The Bay Run Around Iron Cove

 Leichhardt Rowing Club

-From Callan Park, continue on the main track past the Leichhardt Rowing Club towards Leichhardt Park.
+From Callan Park, follow the main track past the Leichhardt Rowing Club towards Leichhardt Park.

 2. Leichhardt Park

-Leichhardt Park is a large recreational area, home to a fenced playground, a fitness station, a toilet block, and various benches and tables.
+Leichhardt Park is a spacious recreational area featuring a fenced playground, a fitness station, a toilet block, and plenty of benches and tables.

 Leichhardt Park foreshore in Lilyfield